peripheryapp/periphery/README.md

 ## Xcode Integration

-Before setting up Xcode integration, we highly recommend you first get Periphery working in a terminal, as you will be using the same command via Xcode.
+Before setting up Xcode integration, first get Periphery working in a terminal, as you will be using the same command via Xcode.
+Your project may require passing the `-destination` argument to xcodebuild.
+This can be done by supplying it as an additional argument, e.g. `periphery scan ... -- -destination "generic/platform=iOS Simulator"`.

 ### Step 1: Create an Aggregate Target

 Select your project in the Project Navigator and click the + button at the bottom left of the Targets section.
-Select **Cross-platform** and choose **Aggregate**.
+Select **Other** and choose **Aggregate**.
 Hit Next.

 ![Step 1](assets/xcode-integration/1.png)